iarna/iarna-standard/README.md

   `_ => { abc = _ }` but I don't wanna.
 And assigning in return otherwise may be weird, but it isn't likely to hide a bug.
 * `object-curly-spacing` - Enabled in `standard@12` it sets all my code on fire.

+It enables all of the eslint recommended rules.

 It enables some assertions that standard doesn't:

 * `no-prototype-builtins`